ubco-W2020ST2-data301/project-group13-project/README.md

 ## Team Members

-- Rhys Herzberg: I grew up in mountains AND prairies and love both!
+- Rhys Herzberg: I'm in my final year of Electrical Engineering!
+I grew up in mountains AND prairies and love both!
+I like camping/reading/hiking.
-- Person 2: one sentence about you!
-- Person 3: one sentence about you!
+- My name is Shalini Thiru and I am a 4th year Environmental Science major.
+I enjoy learning about how environmental factors can be determinants of health.
+In my spare time I love to go on hikes and jam out

 ## References